k21971/EvilHack/doc/evilhack-changelog.md

 - Include drow weapon damage bonuses to the pokedex
 - Cancelled potions of drow poison turn into fruit juice
 - Fix: more cases where certain objects shouldn't spawn eroded
+- Fix: some doors would spawn booby-trapped as early as dungeon level one